CPP Investments: Criticism

-In 2009 executives of the Canada Pension Plan Investment Board took a 31.4% cut in their bonuses after questions were raised about the level of compensation at the crown corporation.
+In 2009, executives of the Canada Pension Plan Investment Board took a 31.4% cut in their bonuses after questions were raised about the level of compensation at the crown corporation.

 As worldwide concern for global climate change implications increasingly call on institutional divestment from fossil fuels, CPPIB has also been criticized for failing to do so, both on climate grounds and financial loss.

+CPPIB and other institutional investors involved in rental housing and REITs, have been blamed for rising rents and evictions, and hailed for increasing and renovating supply, in Canada and abroad.
+The financialization of housing has become a prominent political debate in Canada.
+In 2022, then Prime Minister Justin Trudeau promised to address the issue with new tax policy but abandoned this idea in May 2024.

 In May 2019, Conservative MP Tom Kmiec (Calgary Shepard) criticized the CPPIB during a meeting of the Canadian House of Commons Standing Committee on Finance for its indirect investments in two Chinese firms, Hikvision and Dahua Technology, which supply surveillance technology to the Chinese government used to repress Uyghurs in China's western Xinjiang region.
 CPPIB CEO Mark Machin stated that the holdings are part of indices which CPPIB invests in and that those investments had been red-flagged for potential future divestment.

-The firms former CEO Mark Machin resigned as a consequence of controversy surrounding his choice to receive the COVID-19 vaccine in the United Arab Emirates, whilst Canada was still struggling to acquire vaccines.
-Mark Wiseman, Machin's predecessor, was fired from his role subsequent to his time at CPPIB.
-At BlackRock, Wiseman was seen as a potential successor to Larry Fink, but a whistleblower outed his romantic affair with a BlackRock employee.
+The firm's former CEO Mark Machin resigned following a controversy surrounding his choice to receive the COVID-19 vaccine in the United Arab Emirates, whilst Canada was still struggling to acquire vaccines.